jfpatrick/pyqt-tutorial/docs/source/81-detailed-project-structure.rst

     # Add the main widget to the window
     window.setMainWidget(main_widget)

-As the comment states, this line is finally generating your GUI.
-This implies that your GUI is defined into the ``MainWidget`` class, which we will cover in a moment.
+As the comment states, here we are generating the actual GUI.
+This implies that your GUI is defined into the ``MainWidget`` class, which we will cover right after this file.

 In the second line, ``setMainWidget()`` is a method exposed by ApplicationFrame to load the GUI into its central area.